 OPPCONCERNED SHEEP BREEDERS SOCIETY

-— ASI TO PILOT NEW OPP ERADICATION PROJECT —
+— ASI PILOTS NEW OPP ERADICATION PROJECT —

 While eradication needs to be the main emphasis at present, it is equally important to identify sources of test-negative replacements and hopefully this project will eventually expand to accomplish just that.
 Also see our ‘Library’ page.